Fujinon XF 14mm f/2.8 R (Fujifilm) - Review / Test Report

 The build quality of the Fujinon is very good thanks to a tightly assembled metal body based on a metal mount.
 However, unlike on the previously introduced primes, the lens hood is only made of plastic and identical to the one used for the 18-55mm f/2.8-4.
 A currently unique feature in the Fujifilm lineup is the focus clutch mechanism - you push/pull the focus ring to engage/disengage the AF.
 The focus ring operates smoothly.
 Typical for all Fujinon lenses, there's a dedicated aperture ring with distinctive 1/3 steps - I would have preferred some more friction here but this is a matter of taste.
 If you move it from A (=Automatic) to a specific f-stop the camera will automatically go to aperture priority mode (or manual mode if the shutter speed dial is off auto as well).

 AF operations are quite fast and near silent.
 Manual focusing works "by wire" thus by triggering the AF motor.
-A focus distance guidance is provided both on the lens as well as in the camera viewfinder/on the LCD.
+A depth-of-field guidance is provided both on the lens as well as in the camera viewfinder/on the LCD.

 |Equiv. focal length||21 mm (full format equivalent)|